White Paper

 Atlas removes operational work and is often the right choice for teams without dedicated database operations.
 Self-managed MongoDB on your own cloud accounts can cost less at large, stable scale.
 Model the total cost including staff time before deciding, and keep the alternative credible as negotiating power.

-Get this guide applied to your contract.
+Get this guide applied to your contract before the commitment is sized.
 Confidential assessment within one business day.